trish-2610/mcp_project/README.md

-# MCP-Based Multi-Agent Financial Intelligence System
+# Multi-Agent MCP Powered Financial Intelligence System

 A production-oriented **Multi-Agent Financial Intelligence System** built using LangChain, LangGraph, FastMCP, and FastAPI.
 The system follows a **Supervisor-Agent architecture** over the **Model Context Protocol (MCP)**, where a central supervisor orchestrates three specialized AI agents — each connected to its own MCP server and backed by live external data sources.